claudiosarto/blackjack/README.md

 ### Content

 - Rules section has been generated with the help of [ChatGPT](https://chat.openai.com/).
 Content has been checked for antiplagiarism on using [Quetext](https://www.quetext.com/), report available at this [link](https://www.quetext.com/results/89e36fa13822ef58ab17)
-- Cards Image are from [Freepik](http://www.freepik.com) and Designed by brgfx / Freepik
 - FavIcon has been generated using GenAI embedded in [Microsoft Designer](https://designer.microsoft.com/) - [T&C](https://designer.microsoft.com/termsOfUse.pdf) and converted using [Favicon] (https://favicon.io/)
 - Icons from [Font Awesome](https://fontawesome.com/)
 - Fonts from [Google Fonts](https://fonts.google.com/)